-Before we get into the fine details of leading the actual meeting, it’s important to put in place certain pre-meeting elements, including shared software, delegation, and time management infrastructure.
+Before we get into the fine details, it’s important to put in place certain pre-meeting elements, including shared software, delegation, and time management infrastructure.

 First and foremost, ensure that your entire church staff uses the same digital software to manage their calendars at work.